SoftwareQuTech/qoala-mlir/docs/functionize.md

 ### Insertion of new (cloned) operations in the wrong order

-When creating the clones of the operations, the clones are inserted in reverse order, and teh return statement is placed in second-to-last position.
+When creating the clones of the operations, the clones are inserted in reverse order, and the return statement is placed in second-to-last position.
 This leads to MLIR failing the validation of the return operations, which is not the last operation in the function body: